martyav/martyav.github.io/_posts/2018-12-05-wikimedia-week-1.md

 Then I made my final edits, submitted my proposal, and waited.

 The next few weeks felt very long.
 I briefly continued to edit the last article, but I couldn't get too far without being a translation admin.
-I went on more interviews, and visited my old bootcamp for DSA paractice.
+I went on more interviews, and visited my old bootcamp for DSA practice.
 I met with a friend from [LEAP](http://www.industryexplorers.com/), who encouraged me to learn C++, since his team was hiring.

 When I got the email that I was accepted as a Wikimedia intern, I almost felt like crying, because I had put so much work in without being certain that it would pan out into an internship.